Kiyoshiakira/ideaforge/README.md

 **Where Art Meets Collaboration**

-IdeaForge is an open, collaborative creative suite designed for artists, writers, filmmakers, animators, game designers, and anyone with a passion for storytelling.
-Our goal is to provide a real-time, role-based platform for teams to create, manage, and showcase projects—whether it's a script, animation, game, or multimedia production.
+IdeaForge is an open, collaborative creative suite designed for artists, writers, filmmakers, animators, game designers, musicians, sound designers, audio engineers, voice actors, actors, and anyone with a passion for storytelling.
+Our goal is to provide a real-time, role-based platform for teams to create, manage, and showcase projects—whether it's a script, animation, game, music, sound project, performance, or multimedia production.

 ---

 ## 🌟 Features

 - **Real-Time Collaboration**
-  Work together on scripts, notes, boards, and creative bibles with live multi-user editing.
+  Work together on scripts, notes, boards, creative bibles, music, audio, and performance projects with live multi-user editing.
 - **Role-Based Permissions**
   Project owners control saves, history, and team management.
 Contributors can edit and suggest, with strong grief protection.
 - **Skill-Driven Teams**
-  Showcase your creative skills, join projects that need your expertise, and build a meaningful portfolio.
+  Showcase your creative skills—art, animation, music, sound design, writing, audio engineering, voice acting, acting, and more.
+Join projects that need your expertise, and build a meaningful portfolio.
 - **Showcase & Portfolio**
   Share your best work on your profile and in the global showcase.
+- **Auditions & Casting**
+  Apply your acting or voice skills to projects, participate in auditions, and connect with creators seeking talent.
 - **AI-Powered Onboarding & Assistance**
   Integrated AI bot to help new users, generate demo projects, and provide creative suggestions.
-- **Extensible for Animation, Games, Film, and Beyond**
+- **Extensible for Animation, Games, Film, Audio, Performance, and Beyond**
-  Modular project "bibles"—manage scripts, characters, worlds, assets, and more.
+  Modular project "bibles"—manage scripts, characters, worlds, assets, music, sound design, casting, and more.

 ---